Pega Robotic Automation Credential Store

 Where are credentials stored?

-Credentials are stored locally on the machine in an encrypted file located under the user’s application data directory.
+Credentials are stored locally on the machine in an encrypted file in the user’s application data directory.
 The Credential Store does not use a central server.

-The following is an example of the path where credentials are stored in version 19.1 and later:
+For example, the path for credentials that are stored in version 19.1 and later is:

 C:\Users\John Doe\AppData\Pegasystems\Pega Robot Studio\AppInfo

-The following is an example of the path where credentials are stored in version 8.0 and 8.0 SP1:
+The following is an example path for credentials that are stored in version 8.0 SP1 and earlier:

 C:\Users\John Doe\AppData\Roaming\Pegasystems Inc\OpenSpan Studio\AppInfo